 A bachelor degree with a 2:1 (hons) in a relevant subject.

-Other relevant qualifications or work experience will be considered in exceptional circumstances.
+We will consider other relevant qualifications or work experience in exceptional circumstances.

 We accept a range of international equivalent qualifications.
 For more information please contact the School of Languages, Cultures and Societies admissions team.

 IELTS 6.5 overall, with no less than 6.0 in any component.
 For other English qualifications, read English language equivalent qualifications

 International students who do not meet the English language requirements for the programme may be able to study an English for Academic Purposes pre-sessional course with a progression route to the degree programme.
 For information and entry requirements, read Pre-sessional programmes